CORE-cer/CORE/docs/developers/README.md

-This documentation only talks baout the internal code of CORE.
+This documentation only talks about the internal code of CORE.
 That is, anything under the namespace CORE::Internal.

-# Project development.
+# Project development

 ## clang-format

-it is crucial that your clang-format version is version 15 so that it is the same that is used in github actions.
+It is crucial that your clang-format version is version 15, so that it is the same that is used in github actions.
 To download this version and set it as default you can use these commands in ubuntu:

 ```
 wget -O - https://apt.llvm.org/llvm-snapshot.gpg.key | sudo apt-key add -